twitchfy/twitchfy-docs/src/content/docs/guides/chatbot/auth-twitch.md

   code: 'mycode',
   redirectURI: 'redirectURI'
 });
-//returns a TokenAdapter which is used when declaring the chatbot, if you want raw data change raw option into true, default is false.
+//returns a TokenAdapter which is used when declaring the chatbot, if you want the raw data change raw option into true, default is false.
 ```
 :::
 s